PavanDendi/StormFront/README.md

 dUI is meant to run in a Databricks workspace, and uses `ipywidgets` to generate the UI.

 Clone this repo into your Databricks Workspace and open `dUI_nb.py`.
-Run each cell one by one to selec
+Run each cell one by one to select which sql files to run and which SQL endpoint to query.

 # Dependencies